thefunkjunky/eLect/README.md

 # eLect
-## eLect - an online elections platform, with future Blockchain support
+## eLect - an online elections platform

 (Note: This is a project I started years ago to teach myself how to program, and is currently still a work in progress.)